 - Contain a suspected or known breach where possible.
 This means taking immediate steps to limit any further access or distribution of the affected personal information, or the possible compromise of other information.

 - Assess – Afea will need to consider whether the data breach is likely to result in serious harm to any of the individuals whose information was involved.
-If Afea has reasonable grounds to believe that this is the case, then we are required and we will notify the Office of Australian Information Commissioner.
-If we have grounds to suspect that this is the case, then we must conduct an assessment process.
+If Afea has reasonable grounds to believe that this is the case, then we are required and we will notify the Office of Australian Information Commissioner (Privacy Commissioner).
+If we have grounds to suspect that this is the case, then we will conduct an assessment process.

 - Initiate: the assigned personnel will plan an assessment